top of page

 Annual Military Training

-To improve upon their overall effectiveness, all five primary members of the Security Council should be required to conduct military exercises together on an annual basis.
-This will encourage greater cooperation among its members that will result in a more effective military force.
-Doing so will improve the handling of global matters with all five ensuring the safety of the international community (e.g., preventing piracy near the African coastline, among others).
+To improve their overall effectiveness, the five primary members of the Security Council should be required to conduct military exercises with each other on an annual basis.
+This will encourage greater cooperation among the group and improve their handling of international matters (e.g., prevent piracy near the African coastline).

 Demerit System

-Examples of earning a demerit may be: dereliction of duty (not participating in an approved measure), humanitarian rights violations (both domestically and internationally), failure to uphold certain morals as a nation (excessive pollution, unfair trade practices), etc.
+To prevent this, a demerit system should be imposed upon the council to ensure that higher standards are being met by its members at all times.
+Examples of earning a demerit may be: dereliction of duty (not participating in an approved measure), human rights violations (both domestically and internationally), failure to uphold certain morals as a nation (excessive pollution, unfair trade practices), etc.

 Nuclear Weapons Restriction

-The Non-Proliferation of Nuclear Weapons Treaty was established to prevent the possibility of nuclear war between nations.
-However, the treaty as it exists today may not be enough to prevent nuclear war from occurring since any nation may withdraw from it at any time, making the accord ineffective.
+The Treaty on the Non-Proliferation of Nuclear Weapons was established to prevent the possibility of nuclear war between nations.
+However, the agreement as it exists today may not be restrictive enough to prevent nuclear conflicts since any nation may withdraw making the accord ineffective.

-Perhaps, a better policy would be to restrict the situation even further so that only the five primary members of the Security Council may have nuclear weapons.
-Other nations may complain that it would leave them at a distinct disadvantage, but there are other ways to develop an advanced military than the use of nuclear weapons (e.g., stealth technology, laser weapons, robotics, space-based delivery systems, etc.).
+A better solution would be to take a tougher stance on the situation and impose a policy that only the five primary members of the Security Council may possess nuclear weapons.
+Other nations may complain that this would leave them at a disadvantage, but there are other ways to develop an advanced military than the use of nuclear weapons (e.g., stealth technology, laser weapons, robotics, space-based delivery systems, etc.).

 bottom of page